 We believe that this representation should be reflective of wider diversity in working class communities and workplaces with BME women LBT women, and women with disabilities specifically encouraged to put themselves forward.
 In 2015 many trade union women supported by unionstogether’s training and development programme took their place in Parliament.
 We are working towards more even more success in 2020.

 Maria Exall is vice chair of unionstogetherLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.